RityunjayGuleria/KiCad/README.md

 # KiCad Projects Portfolio

 This repository contains my electronics projects designed using **KiCad**.
-Each project includes schematic/PCB designs exported as PNG images.
+Each project includes schematic/PCB designs exported as **SVG images**.

 I am a **first year engineering student**, and these projects reflect my learning in basic electronics, circuit design, and PCB layout.